japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.sessionWindowBufferSpillThreshold](SQLConf.md#sessionWindowBufferSpillThreshold) for the current value

-## <span id="spark.sql.execution.arrow.pyspark.selfDestruct.enabled"> spark.sql.execution.arrow.pyspark.selfDestruct.enabled

-(Experimental) When `true`, make use of Apache Arrow's self-destruct and split-blocks options for columnar data transfers in PySpark, when converting from Arrow to Pandas.
-This reduces memory usage at the cost of some CPU time.
-Applies to: `pyspark.sql.DataFrame.toPandas` when [spark.sql.execution.arrow.pyspark.enabled](#spark.sql.execution.arrow.pyspark.enabled) is `true`.

-Default: `false`

-Use [SQLConf.arrowPySparkSelfDestructEnabled](SQLConf.md#arrowPySparkSelfDestructEnabled) for the current value

 ## <span id="spark.sql.legacy.allowStarWithSingleTableIdentifierInCount"> spark.sql.legacy.allowStarWithSingleTableIdentifierInCount

 **(internal)** When `true`, the SQL function `count` is allowed to take a single `tblName.*` as parameter